HeCraneChen/total-curvature-estimation/README.md

 # discrete total curvature estimation

 A universal total curvature estimation method that works for both triangle meshes and point clouds.
-For details, see the 2023 paper by Crane Chen under the supervision of Misha Kazhdan.
+For details, see the 2023 SIGGRAPH paper by Crane Chen under the supervision of Misha Kazhdan.
 ![mesh_pcd_curvature](https://user-images.githubusercontent.com/33951209/229395487-efa580f7-9e28-498d-9265-af09d75f6d5c.png)

 ## Comparison with other popular libraries